Rhode Island Bitcoin & Blockchain Legislation

 Under current law, every Bitcoin transaction — regardless of size — triggers capital gains reporting.
 A $5 coffee purchase requires calculating and reporting the gain or loss.
 This is unreasonable and prevents Bitcoin from functioning as everyday currency.
 JP Morgan Chase Institute research shows the median lifetime crypto investment is approximately $620 — this bill targets regular Rhode Islanders, not large investors.

-Fiscal Impact $500K–$2.5M/yr 0.01%–0.04% of general revenue
+Fiscal cost $500K–$2.5M/yr 0.01–0.04% of general revenue

 Strong Support